embedded-mas/ros-devs/examples/mixed_action_config/README.md

 Part of the Jason-ROS connection is configured in an [yaml](src/agt/sample_agent.yaml) file, as usual.
 To enable additional configurations, it is necessary to implement a class that extends [RosMaster.java](https://github.com/embedded-mas/embedded-mas/blob/master/src/main/java/embedded/mas/bridges/ros/RosMaster.java), which, in this example, is [src/java/MyRosMaster.java](src/java/MyRosMaster.java).
 In the yaml file, set this new class in the ```device_id/className``` parameter.

+Actions that are not configured in the yaml (```update_value``` in this example) do not have a corresponding internal action created automatically.
+Options for running these actions are:
+1. create by hand the internal action in the folder src/java/jason/stdlib (just copy an existing internal action, giving both to the file and to the java class  the same name of the agent's action )
+2. use the internal action embedded.mas.bridges.jacamo.defaultEmbeddedInternalAction.

 ## Requirements
 1. ROS (recommended [ROS Noetic](http://wiki.ros.org/noetic))